- Home

 INTERVIEWS

 Invitations for interviews are emailed in late February and early March with a list of available interview dates.
-For 2022 we plan to offer both in-person and virtual interviews.
+For 2025 we anticipate that interviews will be virtual.

 ACCEPTANCE TO THE PROGRAM

-Immediately thereafter, the program will send a letter of intent to each incoming student, and candidates are expected to reply by the date indicated in their notification.
+Immediately after the announcement, programs send letters of intent to each incoming student, and candidates are expected to reply by the date indicated in their notification.
 The Match is binding for all parties.

 This can vary from year to year.
 We typically interview about one third of the applicants to our program.
 Many of our applicants are highly qualified and apply to more than one program.
-Of those we interviewed and ranked in 2020, 75% were accepted to an MSGC program.
+Of those we interviewed and ranked in 2023 and 2024, more than 75% were accepted to an MSGC program.

 COSTS / FINANCES